On the Estimation of bivariate Conditional Transition Rates: Uniform Convergence in Actuarial Estimation

-\begin{proof}[Proof of Theorem \ref{continuity of V}] We will show the continuity of $V_z$ with the help of Lemma \ref{lem:hadamard diff} and especially the fact that $B(F,G)\mapsto\int F(s)\d G(s)$ is Hadamard differentiable.
+\begin{proof}[Proof of Theorem \ref{continuity of V}] We show the theorem for $t=T$, for all $t<T$ the proof works the same.
+We start by showing the continuity of $\boldsymbol{A}_z$ with the help of Lemma \ref{lem:hadamard diff} and especially the fact that $B(F,G)\mapsto\int F(s)\d G(s)$ is Hadamard differentiable.
 For this differentiability to apply, we need bounded variation of all the integrators and integrands in equation \eqref{eq: expected value of two-dimensional cashflow}.
-For the first integral, we have bounded variation in $n$ of $\boldsymbol P_{z}^{(n,\epsilon)}$ and $\boldsymbol P_{z}$ as we have seen in the proof of Theorem \ref{theo: convergence of Lambda and P} with the use of equation \eqref{I_represent_by_N}, additionally we have that $A_{ij}$ is of bounded variation because it was defined as the difference of two non-decreasing upper continuous functions.\\ For the second summand, we need $ \int\displaylimits_{(s,T]}a_{ikl}(u_1^-,u_2^-)A_i(\d u_1) $ to be of bounded variation in $u_2$.
-For that we use the fact, that $a_{ikl}$ and $A_i$ are both functions that can be written as the difference of two non-decreasing functions $a^{+}_{ikl}$, $a^{-}_{ikl}$, $A_i^+$ and $A_i^-$.
-Plugging all of these in, we can bound the variation by Additionally, $P_z^{(n,\epsilon)}$ and $P_z$ are of uniform bounded variation because of equation \ref{I_represent_by_N}.
-For the last two summands, we use the same ideas and the fact, that $A_j$, $a_{ijk}$, and $a_{ijkl}$ are all the difference of two non-decreasing functions.
-Thus, we proofed the continuity of $V_z$ and with that found a way to estimate the conditional expected value of a stochastic process with a two-dimensional canonical cash flow representation. \end{proof} \begin{proof}[Sketch of the proof of Theorem \ref{cor: Konvergenz der eindimensionalen aktuariellen schätzer}] The proof of this theorem uses the same ideas already used for the continuity of the two-dimensional cash-flow.
+For the first integral, we have bounded variation in $n$ of $\boldsymbol P_{z}^{(n,\epsilon)}$ and $\boldsymbol P_{z}$ as we have seen in the proof of Theorem \ref{theo: convergence of Lambda and P} with the use of equation \eqref{I_represent_by_N}, additionally we have that $B_{ij}$ is of bounded variation because it was defined as the difference of two non-decreasing upper continuous functions.\\ For the second summand, we need $ \int\displaylimits_{(s,T]}b_{ikl}(u_1^-,u_2^-)B_i(\d u_1) $ to be of bounded variation in $u_2$.
+For that we use the fact, that $b_{ikl}$ and $B_i$ are both functions that can be written as the difference of two non-decreasing functions $b^{+}_{ikl}$, $b^{-}_{ikl}$, $B_i^+$ and $B_i^-$.
+Plugging all of these in, we can bound the variation by Additionally, $P_z^{(n,\epsilon)}$ and $P_z$ are of uniform bounded variation, which can be seen similarly to $\boldsymbol P_z^{(n,\epsilon)}$ and $\boldsymbol P_z$ with equation \ref{I_represent_by_N}.
+For the last two summands, we use the same ideas and the fact, that $B_j$, $b_{ijk}$, and $b_{ijkl}$ are all the difference of two non-decreasing functions.
+Thus, we have proved the continuity of $A_z$ and with that found a way to estimate the conditional expected value of a stochastic process with a two-dimensional canonical cash flow representation. \end{proof} \begin{proof}[Sketch of the proof of Theorem \ref{cor: Konvergenz der eindimensionalen aktuariellen schätzer}] The proof of this theorem uses the same ideas already used for the continuity of the two-dimensional cash flow.
 We use the fact that $A_i$ and $a_{ij}$ both have finite variation and the fact, that integrals of these forms are Hadamard differentiable, see Lemma \ref{lem:hadamard diff}. \end{proof}